 \subsection{An End-to-End Implementation}

 We realize the minimax optimization using gradient descent ascent, a similar approach adopted in GAN \citep{goodfellow2014generative} training.
-The main challenge here is how to do ``focused regularization'' which enforces $f^{(e)} \in \mathcal{F}_{S_g}$.
-Here we consider a re-parameterization trick that disentangles the function $g$ and the the variable $S_g$ it selects.
-To start with, we can write $g(x) = g(a \odot x) = g(x_1 a_1,\ldots, x_d a_d)$ with $a\in \{0,1\}^d$ indicating presence and absence of variables.
-Then the objective \eqref{eq:def-fair-estimator} can be written as
+The main challenge here is how to do ``focused regularization'' that enforces $f^{(e)} \in \mathcal{F}_{S_g}$.
+Here we consider a re-parameterization trick that disentangles the function $g$ and the variable $S_g$ it selects.
+To start with, we can write $g(x) = g(a \odot x) = g(x_1 a_1,\ldots, x_d a_d)$ with $a\in \{0,1\}^d$ indicating presence/absence of variables.
+Then we can write the objective \eqref{eq:def-fair-estimator} as